-GPS Trackers In Memphis
+Best GPS Trackers In Memphis

 Tracker Helps Police In Robbery Case

-Gwin received a 2-year suspended sentence for that crime along with a couple years of probation.
+Gwin received a 2-year suspended sentence for that crime along with a couple of years of probation.
 He was also required to sign up for the sex offender registry.
 Police said they were able to place Gwin at the scene of the crime because he was wearing a GPS tracking system.
 Now that Gwin was found guilty of rape (again) he could face upwards of 25 years in jail.
 His sentencing trial begins next month.

 From The Editor

-Stories such as this are highly upsetting because they involve a man who committed a horrific crime who then received a absurdly light sentence only to commit pretty much the exact same crime again.
+Stories such as this are highly upsetting because they involve a man who committed a horrific crime who then received an absurdly light sentence only to commit pretty much the exact same crime again.
 Violent criminals need to face lengthy jail sentences the first time, not the second time.
 Our jail system is broken and jail cells are often filled with inmates involved in non-violent crimes such as drugs or theft.
-Yes it is important to punish any individual who breaks the law but men like Gwin should have spent no less than a decade in jail for holding a knife to a woman and raping her, not probation and a suspended sentence.
-Gwin clearly thought the justice system was a joke that is why he not only committed the exact same horrible crime to a woman, but did so while being monitored with a GPS monitoring system.
-Hopefully, lawmakers in Memphis, the state of Tennessee and all across the nation look at this case and realize when you slap the wrist of a violent criminal they will go right back to their violent criminal ways.
+Yes, it is important to punish any individual who breaks the law but men like Gwin should have spent no less than a decade in jail for holding a knife to a woman and raping her, not probation and a suspended sentence.
+Gwin clearly thought the justice system was a joke that is why he not only committed the exact same horrible crime to a woman but did so while being monitored with a GPS monitoring system.
+Hopefully, lawmakers in Memphis, the state of Tennessee, and all across the nation look at this case and realize when you slap the wrist of a violent criminal they will go right back to their violent criminal ways.